 • Fudan University

-Yes, China is generally considered safe with well-managed student accommodations and supportive university environments.
+A: Yes, China is generally safe with well-managed hostels and supportive campus life.

 • 10th & 12th mark sheets